How Much a Korean Wedding Actually Costs

 These two customs are distinct and often confused.

 In-law gift set (예단): Traditionally, the bride's family sends gifts to the groom's family before the wedding.
 The gift typically consists of fabric sets, food items, and sometimes cash.
 This is a gift from one family to another, not between the couple directly.
-Secondary sources citing 듀오 2024 industry data put the average at 5,660,000 to 7,580,000 KRW.
-Treat these as indicative ranges only; the primary 듀오 report was not directly accessed, and amounts vary significantly by region, family expectation, and negotiation.
+There is no government survey of 예단 spending.
+Industry estimates run into the millions of KRW, but the amount varies significantly by region, family expectation, and negotiation, so treat any figure you see as indicative only.

 Wedding jewelry exchange (예물): Rings and gifts exchanged between the couple themselves, or involving family contributions.
 Rings are the minimum; traditional arrangements may add a gold watch or jewelry set.
-The same secondary-source range puts averages at 5,300,000 to 6,730,000 KRW.
+As with 예단, there is no official survey, and amounts vary widely.

 The most important thing foreign residents need to know: Both of these are cultural customs with no legal basis.
 Many couples where one partner is foreign skip them entirely or replace them with a small symbolic gesture.
 The Korean side may or may not expect them, depending on the family.
 Discuss this explicitly before assuming either direction.

-Trend: Among younger urban Korean couples, it is increasingly common to skip 예단 and minimize 예물 to rings only.
+Trend: Among younger urban Korean couples, skipping 예단 and minimizing 예물 to rings only is increasingly common.
 No primary survey quantifies exactly how many couples do this, but the direction is well-documented in consumer research.

-Where foreign residents over-budget: Paying full traditional 예단 amounts (several million KRW) because the Korean in-laws mentioned it and the foreign partner assumed it was non-negotiable.
+Where foreign residents over-budget: Paying full traditional 예단 amounts because the Korean in-laws mentioned it and the foreign partner assumed it was non-negotiable.
 Ask directly what is expected.
 Many Korean families are entirely flexible, especially in international marriages.

 Where foreign residents under-budget: Failing to discuss this with the Korean side at all, then being caught off guard close to the wedding date when expectations surface.